jtpolizzi/mini-apps/language-vocab/NOTES.md

 1. Phase 1 (v2.12.2): remove the legacy weight-migration UI/logic and reset the localStorage prefix so upcoming changes start from a clean slate.
 2. Phase 2 (v2.12.3): introduce canonical term keys (word + POS) for persisted progress, letting overlapping data files share stars/weights.
 3. Phase 3 (v2.12.4+): deep architectural/code review with targeted refactors for state management, shared utilities, and event handling.
+4. Step A (v2.13.0 in progress): land the TypeScript + Vite tooling and convert the state/UI layers before moving on to component rewrites.

 ### Phase 1 (v2.12.2 ✅ Completed)
 - Removed the one-time “weight migration” helper from Settings now that every install picked it up.